-The global wind power installed capacity is expected to grow at a CAGR of more than 8% reaching an installed capacity of 1,166.73 GW by 2026 up from 650.54 GW in 2019.
-The COVID-19 pandemic has resulted in a decline in overall energy consumption, disrupted the supply chains, and slowed down economic development around the globe.
+The global wind power installed capacity is expected to register a CAGR of more than 8%, reaching an installed capacity of 1,166.73 GW by 2026, up from 650.54 GW in 2019.
+The COVID-19 pandemic has resulted in a decline in overall energy consumption, disrupted the supply chains, and slowed down economic development around the world.
 This, in turn, has also led to a restrained growth of the market due to project delays and lack of investments during the pandemic.
-However, factors such as favorable government policies, the increasing investment in upcoming wind power projects, and the reduced cost of wind energy which has led to increased adoption of wind energy are expected to drive the market studied during the forecast period.
+However, factors, such as favorable government policies, the increasing investment in upcoming wind power projects, and the reduced cost of wind energy which has led to increased adoption of wind energy, are expected to drive the market studied during the forecast period.
 The increasing adoption of alternate energy sources, such as gas-based power and solar power, is likely to hinder the market growth.

-As of 2019, onshore wind power emerged as one of the most valued renewable energy sources, worldwide.
-However, the offshore wind sector has been gaining momentum in the global wind power market and is expected to witness significant growth in the near future.
+- As of 2019, onshore wind power emerged as one of the most valued renewable energy sources worldwide.
+However, the offshore wind sector has been gaining momentum in the global wind power market, and it is expected to witness significant growth in the near future.

-Asia-Pacific is one of the most mature and competitive regions in the wind power market, with a strong demand from China.
+- Asia-Pacific is one of the most mature and competitive regions in the wind power market, with strong demand from China.

 Scope of the Report

 The wind power market report includes:

 Key Market Trends

 Offshore Wind Power Sector to Witness Significant Growth

 - In 2019, the installed capacity from the offshore sector witnessed a 26% increase in cumulative installed capacity as compared to the previous year.
 Europe accounted for more than 70% of the global cumulative offshore wind installed capacity by the end of 2019.